rendleyhq/docs.rendleysdk.com/video-editor-ui/overview.md

 ## Licensing

-The editor requires a valid Rendley license.
-A free evaluation license is available at [app.rendleysdk.com](https://app.rendleysdk.com/).
-For production use or to unlock the Pro version (full source code, advanced customization), see the [Pro page](/video-editor-ui/pro.md).
+The editor requires a valid Rendley license to render.
+A free license is available at [app.rendleysdk.com](https://app.rendleysdk.com/) and lets you use the editor loaded from the Rendley CDN with all features.

-## Next Steps

-- [Installation](/video-editor-ui/installation.md).
-CDN and npm setups.
-- [Configuration](/video-editor-ui/configuration.md): props, JSON config, aspect ratios, sidebar modules.
-- [Events & Methods](/video-editor-ui/events-and-methods.md): hook into lifecycle and access the SDK.
-- [Common Tasks](/video-editor-ui/common-tasks.md): recipes for save/load, export, media upload, theming.
+The license does **not** include the editor's source code.
+If you want to modify the editor — change the source, remove the Rendley logo, integrate third-party services, or self-host on your own CDN — you can [purchase access to the source code](https://rendleysdk.com/javascript-video-editor) (GitHub repository) separately.
+See the [Source Code page](/video-editor-ui/source-code.md) for setup once you have access.